juliencarponcy/trialexp/README.rst

-Framework to analyze PyControl and PyPhotometry experiments by trials, and integrate with other data such as DeepLabCut or spikes data
+Package to analyze PyControl and PyPhotometry experiments by trials, and integrate with other data such as DeepLabCut or spikes data

 * Free software: MIT license